-Distribution: East of the Cascades in Washington; central Washington south to northern California.
+Distribution: Occurring east of the Cascades crest in Washington; central Washington to northern California.

-Habitat: Sagebrush-bunchgrass steppe up to ponderosa pine forests.
+Habitat: Sagebrush desert to ponderosa pine forest openings.

 Conservation Status: Not of concern

 Low, glabrous perennial from a globose-thickened taproot, with each stem bearing at least one cauline leaf, 10-25 cm. tall.

 Leaves few, bi-ternately compound and pinnately-ternately dissected; petiole slender, sheathing, green or purplish tinged; leaf blades oblong to ovate in outline, 1.5-5.5 cm. long, glabrous; ultimate leaf segments 10-30, linear, 0.2-4 mm. long.
 Thickened root 0.5-1 cm. in diameter, brown, smooth.

 Umbels usually 2, one terminal, the other borne in the axil of the single leaf; rays 3-10, 1.5-3.5 cm. long; involucre none; involucel bractlets 2-6, narrowly elliptic, 0.5-2 mm. long; calyx obsolete; flowers white, with purple anthers; pedicels 0.5-2.5 mm. long.

 Fruit ovate, 4-9 mm. long and 2.5-5 mm. wide, the lateral wings the width of the body.